If you travel abroad and participate in Gymnastics (Training), you should ensure you have a Travel Insurance policy before leaving your home.

-In the Renaissance and through the 18th and 19th centuries, Gymnastics was a common type of exercise for boys and young men, it was considered to be an important part of a healthy life.
+In the Renaissance and through the 18th and 19th centuries, Gymnastics was a joint exercise for boys and young men; it was considered an essential part of a healthy life.

-In 1881, the FIG was founded in Liege, Belgium and remains the oldest still existing international sports organisation in the world.
+In 1881, the FIG was founded in Liege, Belgium and remained the oldest still-existing International Sports Organisation in the world.

-Depending on the discipline, gymnastics requires some very specific equipment.
+Depending on the discipline, Gymnastics requires some concrete equipment.

-Proper hand protectors and shoes are essential gear to decrease the chance of sustaining friction injuries on the hands and feet.
+Proper Hand Protectors and Shoes are essential to decrease the chance of sustaining friction injuries on the hands and feet.

-Chalk and talcum powder are popular products that are used to protect the hands while performing a discipline.
+Chalk and talcum powder are popular products used to protect the hands while performing a discipline.